A Culturally-diverse Multilingual Multimodal Video Benchmark & Model: Limitations

 \section{Limitations}

 ViMUL, to the best of our knowledge, is the first multilingual Video LMM benchmark that exhibits cultural and linguistic inclusivity across 14 languages and 15 diverse domains.
 However, despite being the first benchmark for evaluating Video LMMs in a multilingual setting, it has certain limitations.

-First, the sub-categories in ViMUL-Bench contain more general VQA samples compared to those in the cultural section.
-This imbalance is primarily due to the high cost of curating culturally grounded data, which requires extensive human effort.
-Furthermore, ViMUL-Bench includes more short and medium-length videos than long ones.
-High-quality long videos are particularly difficult to source for low-resource languages such as Sinhala, Tamil, and Urdu, and require additional human verification to generate reliable QA pairs.
-Although we have conducted cycle consistency checks on the multilingual instruction set fine-tuning, further human validation could enhance the quality of the results.
-Lastly, while the ViMUL model serves as a simple baseline for multilingual video LMMs, it highlights the performance trade-off between high- and low-resource languages in video understanding.
+ViMUL-Bench contains more general VQA samples in its sub-categories than in the cultural section, largely due to the high cost of curating culturally grounded data, which demands extensive human effort.
+It also has more short and medium-length videos than long ones, as high-quality long videos are harder to source for low-resource languages such as Sinhala, Tamil, and Urdu, and require extra verification for reliable QA pairs.
+While we applied cycle consistency checks during multilingual instruction fine-tuning, further human validation could improve quality.
+Finally, the ViMUL model, though a simple baseline, highlights the trade-off between high- and low-resource languages in video understanding.
 As future research directions, our work can be extended to include additional languages, particularly those with limited digital representation.
 Furthermore, developing culturally-specific, large-scale training datasets tailored explicitly to underrepresented communities would further enhance the inclusivity and effectiveness of multilingual video LMMs.
-We also expect culture-specific video-language preference data collection can help improve LMMs' performance further via reinforcement learning.
+We also expect culture-specific video-language preference data collection can help improve LMMs' performance further via RL.